Tag Archives: 2019 Films

 The film misfires with the cliched misunderstandings and incorrect assumptions that Andy is responsible for the deaths Chucky caused.
 Andy’s two apartment buddies are caricatures, and the big finale set inside the retail store is disappointing.

-Chucky brilliantly hacks the Buddi toys on the shelves and chaos ensues as parents and children are massacred as a stampede tries to escape the store.
-The scene does not work as well as a climax should.
+Chucky brilliantly hacks the Buddi toys on the shelves, and chaos ensues as parents and children are massacred as a stampede tries to escape the store.
+The scene does not work as well as it should at a climax.

-Sticking closely to script and offering a predictable formula film the 1988 film Child’s Play is remade in 2019 with added star power.
-Familiar faces (and voices) Plaza, Henry, and Hamill rise the film slightly above B-movie status, though the dumb finale made me tune out a bit after the main kills were over.
+Sticking closely to the script and offering a predictable formula film, the 1988 film Child’s Play is remade in 2019 with added star power.
+Familiar faces (and voices), Plaza, Henry, and Hamill, raise the film slightly above B-movie status, though the dumb finale made me tune out a bit after the main kills were over.

 Downton Abbey-2019